Hey all you wonderful, amazing, super cool people.

 But yes – some nutrients can be lost.
 So with that in mind, I’m betting most of us could up our raw fruit and vegetable intake!
 How about giving this pizza a try?

 Putting up a recipe for this is almost silly, as it is so so simple.
-But in keeping with tradition, I will add it below.
-Honestly, feel free to add whatever raw veggies you enjoy, on whatever crust you enjoy.
+Really, it’s an idea that I’m sharing – feel free to flex with this as you will!
 The focus here is bright colors in variety.

 - 3 heaping tbsp beet hummus